andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 05.02

+- watched opengames from Jules
+- streamed ep 10
+- keep going with linear use

 # 04.02